Kr1dhay/blockchainproject/README.md

 If anyone installs extra dependancies, commit the hardhat.config.js file, the package.json and package-lock.json files.
 Everyone else can use them with simply npm install

+Pushing to main directly is disabled, create branch from main then merge back in when ready

 ### Initial Setup